carpentries-incubator/ml4bio-workshop/setup.md

 Save the file `ml-bio-workshop-master.zip` and then open that location on your computer.
 Extract the zip file and open the folder `ml-bio-workshop-master`, which has the same contents as <https://github.com/gitter-lab/ml-bio-workshop/>.
 You are now ready to install the Python dependencies needed to run the ml4bio software and follow the workshop exercises.
+You will also use the datasets in the `data` subdirectory during the workshop.

 ### Install Python
 ml4bio requires Python and several other Python packages.
 The easiest way to install Python and the correct version of these packages is through [Anaconda](https://anaconda.com/), a Python distribution.
 If you do not have Anaconda installed, please visit <https://www.anaconda.com/download/> to download and install the Python 3.x version (for example, 3.7).
-**We recommend letting the Anaconda installer add Anaconda to your computer's `PATH` environment variable so that it is easily accessible from the command line.**
+**We recommend letting the installer add Anaconda to your computer's `PATH` environment variable so that it is easily accessible from the command line.**
+This screenshot shows the `PATH` option in the 2019 version of the Anaconda Windows installer:

 <p align="center">
 <img width="350" src="https://raw.githubusercontent.com/gitter-lab/ml-bio-workshop/master/figures/setup/anaconda_path.png">